ansys/pyensight/doc/source/calc_functions.rst

 Computes a scalar variable that is the distance :math:`d`  from the wall to the specified value.
-This function is defined as:
+This scalar variable is defined as:

 :math:`d={n|}_{f\left(\alpha \right)-c}`